ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 We want to thank the reviewers for their well-intentioned and valuable comments.
-We describe here how we change the manuscript to adress their comments.
+We describe, when needed, how we change the manuscript to adress their comments.

 === RW1 ===